 For ducted systems with air conditioners or heat pumps, the following optional equipment is recommended: coil cabinet and upflow duct connector.

-• Install a filter with a minimum unrestricted medium area that meets the application requirements of the furnace below the coil cabinet/furnace assembly that is accessible for monthly cleaning or replacement by the homeowner
+Install a filter with a minimum unrestricted medium area of 324 in below the coil cabinet/furnace assembly that is accessible for monthly cleaning or replacement by the homeowner

-Figure 3.
+Figure 4.
 Optional Upflow Stand